 The author platforms for KDP, Kobo, and D2D are amazingly easy to use.
 Very author friendly.
 NookPress and Smashwords, not so much.
 It is a pain to go to so many platforms.
 Every time you add a new book, you have to publish it multiple places (in my case, 5).

 Royalty – review the royalty percentages carefully with each distributor; percentages change with differing price ranges.
-I have my ebooks priced at $2.99.
+I have my ebooks priced at $2.99 or $3.99.
 Amazon and Kobo give me 70%, B&N - 65%, Smashwords - 50%, and D2D - 60%.